 40,000

-Everyone loves instant gratification, and if you're set on immediately playing a Cave game at home on the big screen, then Guwange is obviously the best place to start for a cool 800 Microsoft Points.
+Everyone loves instant gratification, and if you're set on immediately playing a Cave game at home on the big screen, then Guwange is the best place to start for a cool 800 Microsoft Points.
 You should definitely get a taste for Cave's sort of game before shelling out the big bucks for the region-free import discs.

 With DeathSmiles II X, Cave has started a new digital experiment, offering an entire original disc worth of a Japanese import in downloadable form.
-That means you will find some Japanese text in this title (as if you need to read when you play a shoot 'em up!), and that it has not been localized (some would say corrupted) at all from its original form.
+That means you will find some Japanese text in this title (as if you need to read when you play a shoot 'em up!) and that it has not been localized (some would say corrupted) from its original form.
 This new approach does not come cheap.
 Forget Microsoft points, the Xbox GUI prints it in real money terms: $29.99.
 It's way more expensive than the typical XBLA download, but when you weigh it against the cost of Japanese physical releases that are region-free, you'll see that 30 bones is a pretty attractive price.

 Guwange